Beyond segregation: How Nordic countries are planning for socially inclusive cities

 Key takeaways: Lessons for the future of Nordic cities

-Mats Stjernberg (Nordregio) and Suvi Anttila (Ministry of the Environment, Finland)
+Mats Stjernberg (Nordregio) and Jaana Nevalainen (Ministry of the Environment, Finland)

 11:30 End of webinar

-Register below and join the discussion on 30 April as we examine the findings and recommendations from this report, which examined urban segregation and social inclusion in all five Nordic countries and 13 Nordic cities.
+Watch the recording and listen in as we examine the findings and recommendations from this report, which examined urban segregation and social inclusion in all five Nordic countries and 13 Nordic cities.